 Please fill out both sides of this form, including the Skill Set Completion for Sponsors (see back of form).
-Once both sides are completed, submit the form to your local Service Delivery Office (find contact information at ontario.ca/page/employment-ontario-apprenticeship-offices or by calling Employment Ontario at (1-800-387-5656).
+Once both sides are completed, submit the form to your local Ministry of Advanced Education and Skills Development apprenticeship office (find contact information at http://services.findhelp.ca/eo/tcu/appoff or by calling Employment Ontario at (1-800-387-5656).